rafalp/Pirx/README.md

 ```

-### Tests runner

 ## Introducing new contracts

-Plugins can introduce new contracts for other plugins to use.
-For example, the ORM plugin could load "models" modules in other plugins, provide new fixtures to test runner and add new management commands to `manage.py`.
+Plugins can introduce new contracts that applications and other plugins can then use.
+The ORM plugin could load "models" modules from other plugins, provide new fixtures to test runner and add new management commands to `manage.py`.

 To load `models` modules and do something with them, `ORM` plugin could run following code in its `main.py`: